ehsan11100/AdGuard/Comparison.md

 <a id="comparison"></a>
-## Comparing AdGuard Home to other solutions
+## Comparing AdGuard Home to Other Solutions

 <a id="comparison-adguard-dns"></a>
 ### How is this different from public AdGuard DNS servers?